Crypto.com Arena: Celebrity memorials

 The arena has hosted three public memorials for celebrities.

 First, it was for the memorial of musician Michael Jackson following his death on June 25, 2009.
 The memorial took place on July 7, 2009.
 It included eulogies or performances from Smokey Robinson, Mariah Carey, Macaulay Culkin, Trey Lorenz, Queen Latifah, Lionel Richie, John Mayer, Stevie Wonder, Kobe Bryant, Magic Johnson, Jennifer Hudson, Berry Gordy, Rev. Jesse Jackson, Rev. Al Sharpton, Brooke Shields, Martin Luther King III, Bernice King, Sheila Jackson-Lee, Usher, Shaheen Jafargholi, Kenny Ortega, Judith Hill, Orianthi Panagaris, his siblings Marlon, Jermaine, and Janet, and his daughter Paris.

 In 2019, a memorial took place at the arena for rapper Nipsey Hussle following his death on March 31, 2019.
 The memorial service took place on April 11, 2019.
 Attendees and performers included rapper YG, Stevie Wonder who sang "Tears in Heaven", his wife Lauren London, Jhené Aiko, Anthony Anderson, Marsha Ambrosius and Snoop Dogg who gave a eulogy.
 A hurst procession after the service followed through various South Los Angeles communities.

 In 2020, it served as the location for the public memorial of basketball player Kobe Bryant following the death of him and his daughter Gianna, among others, in the 2020 Calabasas helicopter crash.
 It took place on February 24 (2/24, a reference to Gianna's and Kobe's basketball numbers) 2020.
-It included eulogies from his wife Vanessa, Shaquille O'Neal, Michael Jordan, Rob Pelinka, Diana Taurasi, and Sabrina Ionescu.
+It was hosted by Jimmy Kimmel and included eulogies from his wife Vanessa, Shaquille O'Neal, Michael Jordan, Rob Pelinka, Diana Taurasi, Geno Auriemma, and Sabrina Ionescu.